 Banana Pudding

-Prep Time: 35 minutes | Total Time: 35 minutes | Serves: 12-14
+Prep Time: 45 minutes | Chill Time: 2 hours |Total Time: 2 hours, 45 minutes | Serves: 12

 I love searching for history and origins of foods, so of course, I was quite interested in how this sweet trifle came about.
 To get to the nitty-gritty, Robert Moss of “Serious Eats”, said, “The first recipe appears to be from Good Housekeeping in 1888.”
 (Aaron Hutcherson of foodandwine.com) Of course, time, traditions and culture have created their own versions over time.
 The South, I believe, likes to claim this layered confection as one of their staple desserts, iconic of Southern gatherings from reunions to funerals.